The Legal System Ranks Near the Bottom of Business Concerns

 Small business surveys consistently show that lawsuits, or the “cost” of lawsuits, is an issue of less importance to small businesses than almost any issue they could possibly face.
 These surveys conducted by membership business organizations and business entities show that rank and file small businesses virtually always put “lawsuits” or “liability” at the bottom of their list of concerns – if they are mentioned at all.

-- The 2017 year-end survey done by National Small Business Association (NSBA) asked members, “What are the three most significant challenges to the future growth and survival of your business?” lawsuits was not even among the 16 options listed and less than 1 percent of respondents felt that politicians should take up “tort reform.”2
+- The 2018 mid-year survey done by National Small Business Association (NSBA) asked members, “What are the three most significant challenges to the future growth and survival of your business?” lawsuits was not even among the 16 options listed and only 1 percent of respondents felt that politicians should take up “tort reform.”2

 - NSBA has never listed lawsuits among the most significant challenges to the future growth and survival of small businesses.3

 - The National Association of Manufacturers (NAM) asked its members to check their primary business challenges from a list of options.
-Lawsuits were not even on that list.4
+Lawsuits were not even on that list, even during the beginning of the COVID-19 pandemic.4

 Businesses care more about workforce skills, incentives, state and local taxes, transportation infrastructure, land/building prices and supply, workforce development, utilities (cost, reliability), higher education resources, ease of permitting and regulatory procedure and quality of life more than any threat of lawsuits.5